Runtime99/runtime99/index.md

 - Generic introductions are bad introductions
 - You are here for a “chat”, a “Conversation”.
 You are not here to be hired.
 Do not sound desperate

 I hope this was helpful in figuring out how to tackle the softballs.
-Next week, we tackle the real painful pieces of the interview process
+Next week, we tackle the real painful pieces of the interview process.
+Enter your email address so we can stay in touch

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/slim-10_7.css" rel="stylesheet" type="text/css">